AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

    <li>

-updated the ‘oeStateEphem()’ module to fit radius at periapses instead of SMA, and have the option to fit true versus mean anomaly angles.
+updated the 'oeStateEphem()' module to fit radius at periapses instead of SMA, and have the option to fit true versus mean anomaly angles.

 .. raw:: html